Yordan Alvarez Player Props: Astros vs. Athletics

-The Houston Astros, including Yordan Alvarez and his .688 slugging percentage over his past 10 games, take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+On Sunday, Yordan Alvarez (.636 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 4:07 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Athletics.
+He had a hitless performance in his most recent game (0-for-3) against the Athletics.

 Yordan Alvarez Game Info & Props vs. the Athletics